neilchvz/infrastructure-portfolio/bash/macos-tooling/install-speedtest-cli/README.md

 Monitoring client ISP performance required a consistent, reliable way to run speed tests remotely.
-Rather than asking end users to locate and run an app, this script deployed the Speedtest CLI silently via RMM — allowing L2 technicians to call `speedtest` directly through a backstage terminal session and pull results without any user interaction.
+Rather than asking end users to locate and run an app, this script deployed the Speedtest CLI silently via RMM, allowing L2 technicians to call `speedtest` directly through a backstage terminal session and pull results without any user interaction.

 ## Origin and context
 Originally deployed via RMM before the fleet transitioned to Addigy.
-Kept as a reference — Addigy includes its own built-in Speedtest functionality, making this script largely legacy.
+Kept as a reference, Addigy includes its own built-in Speedtest functionality, making this script largely legacy.
 Included here to document the evolution of the tooling approach.